r2talk-bit/r2bit_WarehouseForecaster/README.md

 The forecasting is powered by the Toto model from Datadog, which is a transformer-based time series forecasting model.
 The model pipeline:

-1. Loads the Toto model
+1. Loads the Toto model (which must be downloaded separately from Hugging Face due to its size)
 2. Processes the input data
 3. Runs prediction using TotoForecaster
 4. Returns the forecast as a CSV string

+**Important note**: The Toto model is a large file (approximately 300MB) and is not included in the repository.
+Follow the installation instructions to download it from Hugging Face before running the application.

 ## Security